Alaska Labor Laws Guide

 - Employers recklessly or maliciously deliver misleading information, and

-- Employers violate the employees' civil rights under federal law by disclosing information they are not allowed to.
+- Employers violate employees’ civil rights under federal law by disclosing information they are not authorized to disclose.

 Final paycheck in Alaska

-In case of fired or laid-off employees, they must receive their final paycheck within 3 working days of the termination date.
+In the event of a fired or laid-off employee, they must receive their final paycheck within 3 working days of the termination date.

 Discrimination laws in Alaska

-Here are the grounds for which an employee cannot be discriminated against:
+Here are the grounds on which an employee cannot be discriminated against:

 - Age,